hawtio/hawtio/doc/GetStarted.md

     java -jar hawtio-app-1.2-M10.jar

 And the console should show you which URL to open to view hawtio; which by default is [http://localhost:8080/hawtio/](http://localhost:8080/hawtio/)

+You can specify the port number to use, for example to use port 8090 run from the command line:

+    java -jar hawtio-app-1.2-M10.jar 8090

 ## Using a Servlet Engine or Application Server